 I like to freeze them in quart packs for use throughout the year.

-Make a Ready to Blend Smoothie Pack for the Freezer
+Make a Ready to Blend Blueberry Smoothie Packs for the Freezer

 Makes 3 Smoothie Servings